 - Maria Tallchief – America’s first prima ballerina

 The obverse of each American Women Quarters coin will feature a portrait of George Washington facing right, originally composed and sculpted by Laura Gardin Fraser.
-It was the recommended design for the 1932 quarter to mark Washington’s 200th birthday, but then-Treasury Secretary Mellon ultimately selected the left-facing John Flannigan design.
+It was the recommended design for the 1932 quarter to mark Washington’s 200th birthday, but then-Treasury Secretary Mellon ultimately selected the left-facing John Flanagan design.

 Laura Gardin Fraser was one of the most prolific female sculptors of the early 20th century.
 She designed the Alabama Centennial Half Dollar in 1921, becoming the first woman to design a U.S. coin.
 The Mint used her George Washington design on a 1999 gold commemorative coin marking the 200th anniversary of Washington’s death.

 Design Selection Process